 Since then, Scrum has proven itself a thousand times over as an organizational form for small, autonomous, powerful teams and continues to spread.
 Scrum is also becoming more and more popular in large corporations and thus many autonomous Scrum teams are created, which make a valuable contribution to the success of the company.
 But in the enterprise environment the question crystallizes: “But what if I have more than one team – if my project is not a small thing, but sets an entire company in motion?
 Scrum does not give an answer to this question: Scrum deliberately limits itself to the organization of a team.

 Therefore Scrum does not deal with the question of the superordinate organization of the company.
 As soon as our project becomes large and complex, however, this becomes important: a suitable scaling framework is needed so that the teams can row together efficiently in the right direction.
 In the absence of an answer, agile islands often arise within traditionally managed projects.
 In this way, the disadvantages of traditional project management, such as inflexibility, high coordination effort and long lead times are combined with Scrum and systematically destroy the advantages of agility.
 But there are alternatives: Many different people have already thought about how to sensibly raise agility beyond the team.
-There are different models for this, but today we limit ourselves exclusively to SAFe.
+There are different models for scaling, but today we limit ourselves exclusively to SAFe.

 How was SAFe® developed?